-1980 1990 2000 2010 2018 Certified Est. 1 1,495 2,107 2,968 3,120 3,974
+1980 1990 2000 2010 2019 Certified Est. 1,495 2,107 2,968 3,120 4,027

-Town staff has estimated the population of the Town to be approximately 4,500 as of June 2019.
+Town staff has estimated the population of the Town to be approximately 4,600 as of June 2020.

 Population growth remains a consistent and stable contributor to the local economy.
-Based on the aforementioned population calculations, the Town's population has increased by 44% since the 2010 census.
-The Town continues to grow with approximately 222 residential units either approved or in some phase of the development review process at fiscal year-end June 30, 2019.
-This has the potential to increase the Town's population by another 450 residents or 11%.
-The Town has an ample water supply, as the Lawrence T. Sprinkle Jr. Water Treatment Facility is operating at approximately 67% capacity (including actual usage and commitments) and routinely receives new water commitment applications which means that the Town can support minor additional growth in the residential sector, but plans are being discussed in order to keep up with future needs.
-This will include the construction of additional waterlines, with a waterline extension project currently underway, and the eventual expansion of the water treatment plant.
+Based on the aforementioned population calculations, the Town's population has increased by 47% since the 2010 census.
+The Town continues to grow with approximately 370 residential units either approved or in some phase of the development review process at fiscal year-end June 30, 2020.
+This has the potential to increase the Town's population by another 784 residents or 17%.
+The Town has an ample water supply, as the Lawrence T. Sprinkle Jr. Water Treatment Facility is operating at approximately 69% capacity (including actual usage and commitments) and routinely receives new water commitment applications which means that the Town can support minor additional growth in the residential sector, but plans are being discussed in order to keep up with future needs.
+This will include the construction of additional waterlines, with a major USDA funded waterline extension project nearing completion, and the eventual expansion of the water treatment plant.

 As these additional residential units are completed and the population grows, Town staff believes that this will lead to further growth in the commercial sector.
-There has been sustained growth in this sector over the last few years, with the Town's first hotel near completion, and several new businesses in operation.
+There has been sustained growth in this sector over the last few years, with the Town's first hotel recently completed and open for business, and several new commercial establishments in the planning phases.
 However, there continue to be some vacant sites available for commercial development within the Town.
 As our population increases, the demand for additional retail should grow which will lead to further development of these projects.